 2. PetSafe Interior 2-Way Locking Cat Door

-This interior cat door features a basic two-way lock to manage your cat’s access between rooms.
-The sturdy, translucent plastic flap resists scratches and works well for dividing spaces like bedrooms or litter areas.
+This interior cat door features a basic two-way lock, making it easy to manage your cat’s movement between rooms.
+The sturdy, translucent plastic flap resists scratches and is ideal for dividing spaces like bedrooms or litter areas.
 Installation is straightforward with the included template and hardware.

 What We Like: